alyssadata/Longevity_Engineering/00_INDEX/02_current_longevity_position_and_next_research_lanes.md

 The repository now has enough internal structure to say something more precise than the original README.

-The README still states the problem well:
+The README still states the problem correctly:

 - aging is a compounding cascade of interacting failures
-- the repository is trying to understand upstream mechanisms
+- the repository is focused on upstream mechanisms
-- the framework is distinguishing established structure, early human evidence, animal evidence, mechanistic speculation, and hype
+- the framework separates established structure, early human evidence, strong animal evidence, mechanistic speculation, and hype

 That still holds.

 But the repository now says more than that.

-It now has a visible intervention hierarchy, an explicit protocol foundation, and a clearer sense of what belongs in the current base versus what remains important but not yet promoted.
+It now has:

+- a visible intervention hierarchy
+- an explicit protocol foundation
+- a function-first arbitration rule
+- a clearer distinction between active research tracks and the current honest base

 This page captures that position so the next step can be chosen deliberately rather than by drift.

 ## The Current Position of the Repository

-The repository is not currently saying that longevity is best understood as one drug, one mechanism, or one near-term reversal technology.
+The repository does not currently support the idea that longevity is best understood as one drug, one pathway, one biomarker, or one near-term reversal technology.

-It is saying something more disciplined.
+It supports something more disciplined.

 So far, the framework points toward longevity as a systems problem involving: